HTTP range requests

 When resuming to request more parts of a resource, you need to guarantee that the stored resource has not been modified since the last fragment has been received.

 If-Range HTTP request header makes a range request conditional: if the condition is fulfilled, the range request will be issued and the server sends back a

 Partial Content answer with the appropriate body.
 If the condition is not fulfilled, the full resource is sent back, with a

 OK status.
 This header can be used either with a

 Last-Modified validator, or with an

 If-Range: Wed, 21 Oct 2015 07:28:00 GMT

 There are three relevant statuses, when working with range requests:

-Partial Contentstatus is sent back from a server.
+Partial Contentstatus from the server.

-Transfer-Encoding header allows chunked encoding, which useful when larger amounts of data are sent to the client and the total size of the response is not known until the request has been fully processed.
-The servers sends data to the client straight away without buffering the response or determining the exact length, which leads to improved latency.
+Transfer-Encoding header allows chunked encoding, which is useful when larger amounts of data are sent to the client and the total size of the response is not known until the request has been fully processed.
+The server sends data to the client straight away without buffering the response or determining the exact length, which leads to improved latency.
 Range requests and chunking are compatible and can be used with or without each other.